SHORELINE GREENWAY TRAIL:

 East Haven Section:

-Starting from the Hoop Pole Lane parking lot; You'll find a Map Board located here.
+Starting from the Hoop Pole Lane parking lot [Western End]; You'll find a Map Board located here:

-Heading East from the Hoop Pole Lane parking lot; Travel past the map board out to Mansfield Grove Rd and turn left on-road for a short hop to Pevetty Dr on your right.
+Heading East; Travel past the Map Board out to Mansfield Grove Rd and turn left, on-road, for a short hop to Pevetty Dr on your right.
 Travel on-road (residential) to the end of this road at 0.2 miles.
 Just past the large boulders is a narrow, hard packed dirt & gravel trail that enters the Farm River State Park.
 Watch for the "green" Shoreline Greenway Trail tags to help you navigate through the woods.
 Head right at 0.3 miles along a wide gravel road (Brown Rd) This travels alongside the Farm River Marsh.
 The gravel road splits at 0.5 miles.
 Head left.
 You'll come to a hiking sign on your left.

-Note; I believe the planned Shoreline Greenway Trail heads left, however, if biking I would continue straight along the gravel road which brings you out to the paved Browns Rd at 0.6 miles.
+Note; The Shoreline Greenway Trail heads left, North, however, if biking I would continue straight along the gravel road which brings you out to the paved Browns Rd at 0.6 miles.
 You can follow this road left out to Short Beach Rd at 0.7 miles.
-Right on-road takes you to a bridge over the Farm River and the Branford town line at 0.8 miles Scenic.
+This is where an on-road section of the trail continues right, East, across a bridge over the Farm River to the Short Beach section of Branford after 0.8 miles.
+Scenic.

-Heading left at the hiking sign, a hard packed dirt & gravel path heads uphill into thick woods.
+Heading left, North, at the hiking sign, a hard packed dirt & gravel path heads uphill into thick woods.
 A bit hilly with some tree roots.
 Cross a few small bridges and climb a steep hill before coming to a picnic table at 0.8 miles.
-Head left as the trail widens before reaching the Farm River SP parking lot off Short Hill Rd at 1.3 miles.
+Head left as the trail widens before reaching the Farm River SP parking lot off Short Hill Rd at 1.3 miles

 Branford Section:

-Starting from the Tabor Drive parking lot; Map Board.
+Starting from the Tabor Drive parking lot [Western End]; Map Board.
 This section has changed some since I was last here.

-Note; At the main entrance, a trail has been built to connect the Shoreline Greenway Trail to Ecology Park, with its 360-degree views of the surrounding area, including Long Island Sound.
-This trail will continue to the south of the Tabor property, where it will pick up the Branford Trail and continue back to the Shoreline Greenway Trail, creating a Loop Trail of approximately 11.25 miles.
+Note; Just past the parking lot, a 0.5 mile trail has been built South, to connect the Shoreline Greenway Trail to Ecology Park, with its 360-degree views of the surrounding area, including Long Island Sound

-A wide paved trail travels east through the Tabor property along an open corridor.
-Travel alongside Chet's Pond (Branford Labyrinth located here) before following the active rail line on your left out to Pine Orchard Rd where a crosswalk leads to a wooded section at 0.7 miles.
+The wide paved Shoreline Greenway Trail travels East, through the Tabor property along an open corridor.
+(I believe the trail now travels South, of Chet's Pond) Travel alongside Chet's Pond (Branford Labyrinth located here) before following the active rail line on your left out to Pine Orchard Rd where a crosswalk leads to a wooded section at 0.7 miles.
 Here the trail consists of hard packed gravel & stone-dust as it winds its way through the woods.
 Come to the Birch Road parking lot at 1.1 miles.
 Map Board here.
 Cross over Birch Rd and you'll come to an intersection in Young's Pond Park at 1.2 miles.
-Turn right along a wide, hard packed dirt & grass trail.
+Turn right, South, along a wide, hard packed dirt & grass trail.
 Wetlands along your right and rock ledge along your left.
 Ignore any side trails.
-The trail will then turn sharply to the left where it loops back through the park.
+The trail will then turn sharply to the left where it Loops back through the park.
 Just past a chain-link fence will be a narrow dirt trail on your right.
-Follow this trail (one rocky section) down to Young's Pond and head right around the tip of the pond.
+Follow this trail (one rocky section) down to Young's Pond and head right around the Southern Tip of the pond.
 Notice all the upright slabs of stone ringing the pond.
 Right brings you out an old stone entrance to the Blackstone Ave parking area (space for a couple of cars) after 1.7 miles.
 A sign on the stone face reads "Bob's Woods".

-Note; To connect to the Trolley Trail turn left and travel on-road along Blackstone Ave (narrow road with no shoulders).
+Note; To connect to the Trolley Trail [Continuing Mileage] turn left and travel North, on-road, along Blackstone Ave (narrow road with no shoulders).
 A golf course runs along your right and Young's Pond Park along your left.
-Turn right (south) down Totoket Rd.
-The next section of trail to be built will travel south alongside Totoket Rd to Tilcon Rd.
-You'll come to Tilcon Rd on your left after 2.4 miles where you'll pick up the Trolley Trail.
-Here the hard packed gravel trail follows the old rail bed through the woods to the Tilcon Road parking lot at 2.5 miles.
+Turn right, South, down Totoket Rd and you'll come to Tilcon Rd on your left after 2.4 miles, where you'll pick up the Trolley Trail.
+Here the hard packed gravel trail follows the old rail bed East through the woods to the Tilcon Road parking lot at 2.5 miles.

 Madison Section:

-Starting from the Hammonasset Beach SP (Route 1) parking lot; Map Board located here.
+Starting from the Hammonasset Beach SP (Route 1) parking lot [Northern End]; Map Board located here.

-Note; The trail will be extended from here southeast out to Salt Meadow Park in 2024.
+Note; The trail will be extended Southeast, 0.5 miles out to Salt Meadow Park.
+In design 2025.

-Follow the wide paved trail out along the service road to the main Park entrance road.
+Follow the wide paved Shoreline Greenway Trail South, out alongside the service road to the Hammonasset Beach SP Entrance Road.
 Here a cross-light gets you across this busy road at 0.2 miles.
-Left is the entrance to Hammonasset Beach SP .
+Left is the entrance to HAMMONASSET BEACH SP.

-Heading right along the Shoreline Greenway Trail; This stone-dust trail brings you to a boardwalk which takes you over a small tidal marsh and into the woods.
-You travel alongside the northern border of the park past campgrounds before pulling briefly alongside Route 1.
+Heading right, Northwest, from the Hammonasset Beach SP Entrance Road; The stone-dust Shoreline Greenway Trail brings you to a boardwalk which takes you over a small tidal marsh and into the woods.
+You travel alongside the Northern Border of the park, past campgrounds, before pulling briefly alongside Route 1.
 The trail then travels alongside the Toms Creek Tidal Marsh before ending at Webster Pt Rd and Liberty St after 1.3 miles.
 Map Board.

 HH